ruuda/blog/posts/a-type-system-for-rcl-part-2-the-type-system.md

  * [Part <abbr>II</abbr>: The type system][part2] (this post)
  * [Part <abbr>III</abbr>: The typechecker][part3]

-In part <abbr>I</abbr> we looked at what I want from a type system for RCL.
+In part one we looked at what I want from a type system for RCL.
 In this part we’ll look at the type system so far.
 The type system is a work in progress.
-I plan to still add record types and type aliases, and one thing I haven’t yet figured out is how to enable importing types from files.
+I plan to still add record types and type aliases, and one thing I haven’t yet figured out is how importing types from files should work.
 I don’t expect that these will fundamentally change the type system, so let’s look at what we have so far.